Infection is spread by direct contact with nasal and throat secretions.

 Doctors suspect meningococcal infection in people who have typical symptoms, particularly if symptoms occur during an outbreak.

 To confirm the diagnosis, doctors take samples of blood or other infected tissues or do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 The samples are examined under a microscope to check for and identify bacteria.
 The samples are also sent to a laboratory, where the bacteria can be identified after it is grown (cultured) or other laboratory tests are done.

 Sometimes doctors do blood tests that detect antibodies to the bacteria or the capsule that encloses the bacteria.
 However, the results have to be confirmed by culture.